Pet mishaps and mischievous behavior for April Fool’s Day

 Another cat pet parent said her cat got its foot stuck in a recliner that resulted in the poor kitty losing part of its paw.

 Do pets know of dangers and safe behaviors?
 Nope.
 And that is why it is so important to get pet insurance.
-For the mischievous and excited dogs and puppies, and the curious and not-so-balanced cats, SPOT Pet Insurance can help protect you from thousands of dollars in surprise vet bills.
+For the mischievous and excited dogs and puppies, and the curious and not-so-balanced cats, Spot Pet Insurance can help protect you from thousands of dollars in surprise vet bills.
+Our dog insurance and cat insurance plans have optional coverage for accidents, just in case you find yourself in one of these sticky situations.
 Because pets do funny things, and sometimes those funny things come with a bill.

-We also recommend reviewing our information about ER visits to be prepared for any pet mischief.
+We also recommend reviewing our questions to ask before going to the Vet ER to be prepared for any pet mischief.